 13. Assuming Lahaul Valley same as Spiti Valley

 Lahaul Valley is altogether a different region with different views than what Spiti Valley has to offer.
 Both Lahaul & Spiti Valley often termed together and most people get confused between them.

 Technically speaking, Kunzum Pass connects Lahaul Valley with Spiti Valley and by jurisdiction wise, if I remember correctly, Spiti Valley is up to Chatru beyond which Lahaul administration starts.
 Both are tribal circuits but Lahaul Valley can be distinguished by names like Keylong, Udaipur, Jispa, Baralacha La Pass, Surajtal Lake, Darcha, etc..

 Majority of these places falls on Manali Leh Highway and hence, anyone who has made a trip to Manali – Leh Highway would have experienced them.
 The scenic beauty perspective is also different between Lahaul and Spiti where Lahaul Valley is more green and living while Spiti Valley is more barren and a cold desert.

 14. Running through Spiti Valley trip with just 4-5 days plan

-Well, there are so many places in Spiti Valley that it deserve more than 4-5 days.
-Hence, it is best to make a trip to Spiti Valley when you have at least 9-12 days to make some sense of it.
-Otherwise, it is nothing by ticking off a place from your bucket list rather than actually experiencing what Spiti Valley has to offer.
+Well, there are so many places in Spiti Valley that they deserve more than 4-5 days.
+Hence, it is best to make a trip to Spiti Valley when you have at least 9-10 days to make some sense of it.
+Otherwise, it is nothing more than ticking off a place from your bucket list rather than actually experiencing what Spiti Valley has to offer.

-In case you have any further doubts or questions, feel free to share it under the comments section of this article or as a travel question in our Travel Q & A section.
+In case you have any further doubts or questions, feel free to share it under the comments section of this article or reach me out on my Instagram account.
 We can always discuss more on your upcoming trip to Spiti Valley and other regions of the Himalayas 🙂